 Endomyocardial fibrosis (EMF) along with the root wilt disease of coconut is endemic to Kerala with its radioactive actinide beach sands.
-Actinides like rutile producing intracellular magnesium deficiency due to rutile-magnesium exchange sites in the cell membrane has been implicated in the etiology of EMF.^[1] Endogenous digoxin, a steroidal glycoside which functions as a membrane sodium-potassium ATPase inhibitor has also been related to its etiology due to the intracellular magnesium deficiency it produces.^[2] Organisms like phytoplasmas and viroids have also been demonstrated to play a role in the etiology of these diseases.^[3,4] Endogenous digoxin has been related to the pathogenesis of interstitial lung disease, chronic bronchitis emphysema and bronchial asthma.^[2] The possibility of endogenous digoxin synthesis by actinide based primitive organism like archaea with a mevalonate pathway and cholesterol catabolism was considered.^[5,6,7] Davies has put forward the concept of a shadow biosphere of organisms with alternate biochemistry present in earth itself.^[8] An actinide dependent shadow biosphere of archaea and viroids in the above mentioned disease states is described.^[6]
+Actinides like cerium producing intracellular magnesium deficiency due to cerium-magnesium exchange sites in the cell membrane has been implicated in the etiology of EMF^[1].
+Endogenous digoxin, a steroidal glycoside which functions as a membrane sodium-potassium ATPase inhibitor has also been related to its etiology due to the intracellular magnesium deficiency it produces^[2].
+Organisms like phytoplasmas and viroids have also been demonstrated to play a role in the etiology of these diseases^[3,4].
+Endogenous digoxin has been related to the pathogenesis of cirrhosis liver, ulcerative colitis, irritable bowel syndrome and peptic ulcer disease^[2].
+The possibility of endogenous digoxin synthesis by actinide based primitive organism like archaea with a mevalonate pathway and cholesterol catabolism was considered^[5,6,7].
+Davies has put forward the concept of a shadow biosphere of organisms with alternate biochemistry present in earth itself^[8].
+An actinide dependent shadow biosphere of archaea and viroids in the above mentioned disease states is described^[6].